-Sept 16 -- The Corporation for National and Community Service (operating as AmeriCorps) is proposing to renew National Civilian Conservation Corps (NCCC) impact studies.
-Written comments must be submitted by November 15, 2022.
+Dec 23 -- The Corporation for National and Community Service (operating as AmeriCorps) invites comments to OMB by January 23, 2023 regarding its proposal to renew National Civilian Conservation Corps (NCCC) impact studies.
 The studies assess the performance and impact of NCCC programs on members and communities served by the program.
 In particular, the studies investigate three main components of NCCC:

 1. The impact of NCCC on developing leaders.

 2. The impact of NCCC on strengthening communities.

 3. Retention at the different phases of the program, from application to completion.